What is Tulsa Remote?

 Once you’ve been accepted into the program and completed the required verification steps, you’ll receive information about the option to join us in Tulsa for a self-guided or hosted visit.

 Can I apply if I’m already in the process of buying a house/signing a lease in Tulsa?

 No. You are not eligible for the program if you’re in process of buying a home or renting an apartment.
-This includes: currently working with a realtor, in escrow, about to close on your home, have closed on your home, have already purchased a property in Tulsa, or have signed a lease prior to completing your background check and being formally accepted into the program.
+This includes: currently working with a realtor, in escrow, about to close on your home, have closed on your home, have already purchased a property in Oklahoma, or have signed a lease prior to completing your background check and being formally accepted into the program.